 You'll normally find this if you head to 'Settings > System > Reset options' where you should find 'Delete all data' as an option.
 Or something similar.

 Make sure it's properly wiped

 You might just stop there, but it's often worth re-accessing your phone to ensure it is actually wiped.
+Open your phone's file manager app and check to make sure there are no more files hiding anywhere.
 You could connect it to a PC or Mac via USB and examine the files and folders to check that things like photo folders are empty to make sure.

 If you're really keen, you can setup a new Google Account just for wiping data.
 Log in with this account on your old device so that your normal data doesn't all sync again from your main account.

 Sell your phone to get the cash back

 Just because you've finished with an Android phone, doesn't mean it is without value.
 You can sell it quickly and easily to get some cash back into your pocket.

 Services like eBay, Craigslist, Gumtree or even Facebook Marketplace can be easy wins if you don't mind putting in a little effort, taking photos and writing up descriptions.
 Or, if you haven't bought your new phone yet you can trade your old one in using your chosen reseller's trade-in service (if they have one), it's always worth asking.
 This way you can get money off your new phone directly.

 You tend not to get as much for your old device as you might from selling it privately, but it's a lot less hassle.